dillbyrne/random-agent-spoofer/README.md

 - It has a left click menu of expandable lists to allow users to quickly choose specific profiles

-- It has a large list of profiles (nearly 400 at this time).
+- It has a large list of profiles ( 320 at this time).

 - Option to limit local dom storage

-- Option to disable browser cache
+- Option to disable browser cache (forced by default to fix issue #121 looking for a work around)

 - Option to limit fonts to a standard set (monospace, serif, times new roman)